Sanjana-Chauhan/MyProPlanet/README.md

 # MyProPlanet
-This is a frontend practic project
+This is a frontend practice project.Contains Ui of a pro planet landing profile